zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/index.md

 After completing this lesson, you'll:

 * be able to install Chef server, customize its configuration, and prepare your workstation to remotely manage nodes.
+* learn to upload a cookbook to your Chef server, bootstrap a node, and apply that cookbook to your node.
 * know how to install the Chef management console and other Chef server features.
-* experience the process of uploading a cookbook to your Chef server, bootstrapping a node, and applying that cookbook to your node.

 You'll get started by setting up your workstation and performing prerequisite tasks for your Chef server.